timvink/mkdocs-table-reader-plugin/README.md

 {{ read_csv('path_to_table.csv') }}
 ```

-Where the path is relative to your project's root.
+Where the path is relative to the location of your project's `mkdocs.yml` file.

 Under the hood this is basically: